qbead/qbeadWebsite/content/book/stepcounter.md

 Here is all the code put together (you can find it in `Examples → SpinWearables → Step_Counter →  Detect_Kinematic_Acceleration`):

 ::: further-reading
 There are a lot of intricate facts about motion and gravity that relate to why our motion sensor can not distinguish between the two.
-You can read more about it in the section on ["Inertial reference frames and Free fall"](./inertia), which will also explain why `total_acceleration` at rest, as measured by our sensor, is 1 unit.
+You can read more about it in the section on [inertial reference frames and free fall](/inertia), which will also explain why `total_acceleration` at rest, as measured by our sensor, is 1 unit.
 Einstein himself was thinking about this everyday fact when he was developing the general theory of relativity.
 :::

 ```cpp